chrishengler/twaddle/docs/functions.md

 ### First

-The first function, `first`, defines text to be inserted before the first repetition of a block.
+The first function, `first`, is a [block function](block_functions.md).
+It defines text to be inserted before the first repetition of a block.
 See [loops](loops.md) for a full description.

 It requires one argument: